Abhaypratapsingh01/AWS-Learning/AWS-Web-Application/README.md

 ![NAT Gateway Test](images/nat-gateway-test.png).png)

+---

+# Conclusion

+This project demonstrates the deployment of a secure web application architecture on AWS using Amazon VPC.
+A Bastion Host was implemented to provide secure administrative access, while the Web Server was deployed in the Public Subnet and the Database Server remained protected in the Private Subnet.
+Internet connectivity for private instances was enabled through a NAT Gateway without exposing them to the public internet.

+This architecture follows AWS security best practices by isolating sensitive resources, controlling network access through Security Groups, and ensuring secure communication between different components of the infrastructure.

 - Successfully copied the private key to the Bastion Host.
 - Verified that the key file exists.
 - Updated file permissions to ensure secure SSH authentication.